Vertical Divider

 Covenantal Consequence

-Some theologians also believe that Genesis 3 reveals the existence of an Adamic Covenant.
-Rather than descriptive of the essential elements of an Adamic Covenant, however, Genesis chapter three and following simply reveal the consequences of disobedience to the stipulation of the Renovation Covenant.
-Therefore, they provide the historical account of the fall of mankind and dictate the parameters for fallen life on the degenerated earth apart from God.
+As already mentioned, some theologians believe that Genesis 3 reveals the existence of an Adamic Covenant.
+Rather than descriptive of the essential elements of an Adamic Covenant, however, Genesis chapter three and following simply reveals the consequences of disobedience to the stipulation of the Renovation Covenant.
+They provide the historical account of the fall of mankind and dictate the parameters for fallen life on the degenerated earth apart from God.
 In a general sense: |

 Vertical Divider